Understanding The Spam Control Act

 Currently, it is an offence for:

-1. a person to send a specified message without first checking the Do Not Call register (unless the person has clear and unambiguous consent to send it)
+1. A person to send a specified message without first checking the Do Not Call register (unless the person has clear and unambiguous consent to send it)

-2. a person to fail to provide certain information (such as information identifying themselves) when they send a specified message
+2. A person to fail to provide certain information (such as information identifying themselves) when they send a specified message

-3. a person to withhold their calling line identity when sending a specified message
+3. A person to withhold their calling line identity when sending a specified message

 Upon any contravention, the person is guilty of an offence and can be liable upon conviction for that offence to a fine not exceeding $10,000 (per offence).
 (Here 'person' includes a natural person/individual and a body corporate or other legal person.)